django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Cross site scripting
 ### Overview

 Besides showing `<i>italics</i>` and `<section>sections</section>`, HTML also includes tags that cause browsers take _actions_.
-If a site doesn't sanitize its inputs, but allows you to enter text that is treated as HTML when the site software renders the page, then you can run or embed whatever JavaScript you wish onto the page.
+If a site doesn't sanitize its inputs, but allows you to enter text that is treated as HTML when the site software renders the page, then you can run or embed whatever JavaScript you wish.

 When you can run JavaScript on a site that's not what the site owner expected, this is called _cross-site scripting_.
 You're _scripting_ the site!